View Document Filed in Court

 TDD (202) 514-1888

-The maximum fine for both corporations and individuals may be increased to twice the gain derived from the crime or twice the loss suffered by the victims of the crime, if either of those amounts is greater than the statutory maximum fine.
+Holzmann is charged with violating Section 1 of the Sherman Act, which carries a maximum fine of $10 million for corporations.
+The maximum fine may be increased to twice the gain derived from the crime or twice the loss suffered by the victims of the crime, if either of those amounts is greater than the statutory maximum fine.

 The dollars received from this fine will be deposited into the Crime Victims Fund, which is used to provide financial compensation and direct services to victims of crime and training and technical assistance for victim advocates, criminal justice professionals, and allied professionals across the country.
 The fund is supported by fines paid by federal criminal offenders, not taxpayers, and is administered by the Office for Victims of Crime (OVC).

 Under its plea agreement with the government, Holzmann is cooperating with the ongoing investigation being conducted jointly by the Justice Department's Antitrust Division, Atlanta Field Office, and the USAID, Office of Inspector General.
 Additional investigative support is being provided by the Federal Bureau of Investigation.